CodedByArizola/CodedByArizola/README.md

 ### 👋 Hello World
 I'm Alex!
-A guy just living in a world where technology constantly evolves.
-I am a software engineer with experience in various programming languages.
+I am a first-generation aspiring software engineer with experience in various programming languages, primarily specializing in front-end development.
+I am currently pursuing an Associate of Arts and Sciences degree in Computing and Software Development at Lake Washington Institute of Technology.

 I hold experience with issue tracking and task management.
 I've implemented task tracking processes using tools like <a href='https://trello.com/' rel="noopener noreferrer" target="_blank">Trello</a> and <a href='https://github.com/' rel="noopener noreferrer" target="_blank">GitHub</a> / <a href='https://gitlab.com/' rel="noopener noreferrer" target="_blank">GitLab</a> issue tracking.
 Keeping track of issues and ensuring that the correct department or developer is assigned to the relevant issues.